What is Long Term Capital Gain tax? How does it impact you if you invest in an equity mutual fund?

-Let us begin by understanding what Long Term Capital Gains mean.
-Capital Gains refer to profits arising from selling stocks or redeeming equity mutual funds; if the investment has been held for more than one year, the gains are known as Long Term Capital Gains (LTCG).
+Let us begin by understanding what Long- Term Capital Gains mean.
+Capital Gains refer to profits arising from selling stocks or redeeming mutual funds units;.
+In case of equity oriented mutual funds, if the investment has been held for more than one year, the gains are known as Long- Term Capital Gains (LTCG).
 Simply put, LTCG is calculated by reducing the cost of purchase from the price at which the mutual funds or stocks are sold at.

 Should this really be a concern?

 First, let us attempt to understand the math.